-In contrast, on Shiny Server Pro, you can have multiple R processes per app.
+In contrast, on Shiny Server Pro or R Studio Connect, you can have multiple R processes per app.
 This means that many concurrent users can be distributed between separate processes and are served more efficiently.
 As there is no limitation on the number of processes, you can make use of all your machine resources.

 For example, you can set:

 In this scenario, five users want to access the app.
 Shiny Server Pro initializes three worker processes, and users are distributed between them.